 Taking a year-long AP or IB language course does not count for more than one year.
 Studying the language in middle school may not count at all.

-The Center for Innovation in Teaching and Learning offers online placement exams in French, German, Latin, and Spanish.
-Please note that you are allowed only one attempt.
+Online placement exams are offered in Chinese, French, German, Latin, and Spanish.
+You are allowed only one attempt, and you will see your course placement as soon as you finish.
 It is very important that you discuss your placement test results and your course enrollment options with your academic advisor.

-Placement exams for Chinese, Japanese, and Korean are offered on campus (not online) at the beginning of each fall and spring semester and are open to both new students and continuing students.
-Although demonstrating language proficiency in Chinese, Japanese, or Korean on these exams can fulfill the Gen Ed LOTE requirement, it DOES NOT earn you course proficiency credit.
-You must register in advance for any of the East Asian language tests.You can't just show up and ask to be admitted.
+On-campus (not online) placement exams are offered for Japanese and Korean at the beginning of each fall and spring semester and are open to both new students and continuing students.
+Although demonstrating language proficiency in Japanese or Korean with high scores on these exams can fulfill the Gen Ed LOTE requirement, it DOES NOT earn you course proficiency credit.

 Results from the language placement exams are valid for one year.
 This means, for example, that if you choose not to enroll in a LOTE course during your first or second semester, you may still follow the placement recommendation when pre-registering for your third semester.
 After that, you would need to take a departmental proficiency exam in order to obtain an updated evaluation of your knowledge level.
 Placement testing is available to you only during your first year.